-The purchase agreement did not include any of the cryptocurrency mining hardware operated by WeHash.
-A significant portion of the cryptocurrency mining hardware operated by WeHash was owned by 3rd parties and was being "hosted" by WeHash.
+The purchase agreement did not include any of the digital currency mining hardware operated by WeHash.
+A significant portion of the digital currency mining hardware operated by WeHash was owned by 3rd parties and was being "hosted" by WeHash.
 The management of Fortress recognized the emergence of Bitcoin as a new digital asset class, and the most popular digital currency based on blockchain technology (colloquially referred to as "cryptocurrency").
 Fortress plans to maximize the value of the output of the Flagship Facility by setting it up more efficiently as a Bitcoin mining facility.
 In doing so, Fortress determined that up to 1,400 ASIC S9 Antminers ("S9 ASIC Hardware") purchased from Bitmain could be operated using the existing 2MW electrical infrastructure.
-Fortress also decided to own all of the S9 ASIC Hardware it operated in this facility, rather than "host" hardware from 3rd Parties in order to maximize its profitability from mining Bitcoin.
+Fortress currently owns all of the S9 ASIC Hardware it operates in this facility in order to maximize its profitability from mining Bitcoin.